Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 Azure Subscription

-An Azure subscription is required to host the Cloud management gateway.
+An Azure subscription is required to host the Cloud Management Gateway.
 This subscription can be in one of the following environments:

 • Global Azure cloud